 Communications Studies ’07 graduate, Tuminski, vice president of Commerce and Digital Marketing at Def Jam, provided Fitzwater’s students with six recording artists for the semester-long project, which involved an analysis of the artists’ current social media presence and recommendations on how to grow their brand and their business.
 Tuminski then introduced each artist and gave context to the business outcomes each was looking to achieve.

-He joined the class each week via Zoom to participate in discussion and give context to concepts and their application in the music industry.
+He joined the class weekly via Zoom to participate in discussions and give context to concepts and their application in the music industry.
 “I had the idea, reached out to J.D. and being the rock star that he is, made the project and the class something truly remarkable through his involvement,” Fitzwater said.

 “Learning social media strategy through music and Def Jam makes sense because it’s really an innovative and vertical industry.
 Most of the insights we gain from this case study will translate to virtually any other industry,” Fitzwater added.
 “The project addressed these recording artists’ personal brands, which is directly applicable to students, who also learned how to grow their personal brands through this exercise.”